 A dedicated teacher who mentored numerous students.
 A gardener who enjoyed sharing what she grew.
 A mother known for her pleasant demeanor even when faced with adversity.
-A high school senior who always had a smile on his face.
+A high school senior who always had a smile on his face, and others.

 Below are some of their stories.